By Van Schoales

 After this election, we must all be able to shake hands and begin the conversations needed to move forward.

-The reality is that Denver is at crossroads and must decide if it is going to continuing going up the peak or stay where it is.
+The reality is that Denver is at crossroads and must decide if it is going to continue going up the peak or stay where it is.
 No other urban district has been on such a long-term improvement trajectory with the exceptions of D.C. or New Orleans.

 Denver should take stock, reflect on what has worked and adjust for a strategic direction that will allow the district to reach the district’s own 2020 goals.
 Denver has done exciting work thus far and so much more is needed so that it can move from good to great.